-The 205 claim, Gold Cap - Polar Stewart property covers over 40 square kilometers and adjoins the northeast boundary of the Kinross' White Gold property.
+The 56 claim Gold Cap property covers over 1,200 hectares and adjoins the northeast boundary of the Kinross' White Gold property.
 Gold Cap is 100% owned by Pacific Ridge and was staked in 2009 on the basis of an anomalous gold silt sample reported by the Geological Survey of Canada.

 Gold Cap covers a geologic setting for White Gold style mineralization, similar to Kinross' Golden Saddle Zone, 6 km to the southwest.
 During 2009 and 2010, exploration on the property consisted of detailed grid-based soil sampling to test the emerging geochemical trends.
 The combined results detected a 3km long northeasterly gold-in-soils anomaly.
 Gold-in-soil values peak at 217 ppb gold.